haiwen/seafile-admin-docs/manual/setup_binary/installation_pro.md

     pip3 install --timeout=3600  django==4.2.* future==0.18.* mysqlclient==2.1.* pymysql pillow==10.0.* pylibmc captcha==0.4 markupsafe==2.0.1 jinja2 sqlalchemy==2.0.18 psd-tools django-pylibmc django_simple_captcha==0.5.* djangosaml2==1.5.* pysaml2==7.2.* pycryptodome==3.16.* cffi==1.15.1 lxml python-ldap==3.4.3
     ```
 === "Ubuntu 24.04"
-    !!! note
-        Debian 12 and Ubuntu 24.04 are now discouraging system-wide installation of python modules with pip.
-It is preferred now to install modules into a virtual environment which keeps them separate from the files installed by the system package manager, and enables different versions to be installed for different applications.
-With these python virtual environments (venv for short) to work, you have to activate the venv to make the packages installed in it available to the programs you run.
-That is done here with `source python-venv/bin/activate`.

     ```
-    # Ubuntu 24.04
     sudo apt-get update
     sudo apt-get install -y python3 python3-dev python3-setuptools python3-pip libmysqlclient-dev ldap-utils libldap2-dev python3.12-venv
     sudo apt-get install -y memcached libmemcached-dev